camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/custom-built-connectors/connector-templates.md

 **Connector element templates** are JSON configuration files, which customize how a BPMN element is shown, and how it can be configured by process developers.

 :::note
-**Note:** please do not confuse with the [Connector template](https://github.com/camunda/connector-template) which is used to supply boilerplate code and configuration when developing a new custom **Connector**.
+Do not confuse **Connector element templates** with the **[Connector template](https://github.com/camunda/connector-template)**, which is used to supply boilerplate code and configuration when developing a new custom Connector.
 :::

 You can, for example, allow the user to model and configure the following **REST Connector** by providing a simple JSON configuration: